Triangulated categories of mixed motives: Realizations

-Appyling theorem \ref{realizationoverfields2} to \eqref{eq:ex:Betti4}, we obtain a commutative ring spectrum $\mathcal{E}_{\mathit{Betti}}=\derR\mathit{An}_*(\unit)$ which represents Betti cohomology of smooth $k$-schemes, such that the restriction of the functor \eqref{eq:ex:Betti5} to constructible objects corresponds to the change of scalars functors
+Appyling Theorem \ref{realizationoverfields2} to \eqref{eq:ex:Betti4}, we obtain a commutative ring spectrum $\mathcal{E}_{\mathit{Betti}}=\derR\mathit{An}_*(\unit)$ which represents Betti cohomology of smooth $k$-schemes, such that the restriction of the functor \eqref{eq:ex:Betti5} to constructible objects corresponds to the change of scalars functors $M\mapsto {\mathcal{E}_{\mathit{Betti}}}\otimes^\derL M$:

+It should be pointed out that, here, $\Der^b_c(X(\CC),\QQ)$ means the derived category of sheaves which are \emph{constructible of geometric origin} (i.e. constructible in the algebraic sense, and not in the analytic sense).

-In other words, once Betti cohomology of smooth $k$-schemes is known, one can reconstruct canonically the bounded derived categories of constructible sheaves on $X(\CC)$ for any $k$-scheme of finite type $X$, from the theory of mixed motives.
-We expect all the realization functors to be of this shape (which should follow from (some variant of) theorem \ref{realizationoverfields2}): the (absolute) cohomology of smooth $k$-schemes with constant coefficients determines the derived categories of constructible sheaves over any $k$-scheme of finite type, whatever this means.
-For instance, the whole theory of variations of mixed Hodge structures should be obtained from Deligne cohomology, seen as a ring spectrum in $\DMB(k)$ (or, more precisely, in $\M_{\mathcyr{B}}(k)$). \end{ex}
+In other words, once Betti cohomology of smooth $k$-schemes is known, one can reconstruct canonically the bounded derived categories of constructible sheaves of geometric origin on $X(\CC)$ for any $k$-scheme of finite type $X$, from the theory of mixed motives.
+We expect all the realization functors to be of this shape (which should follow from (some variant of) Theorem \ref{realizationoverfields2}): the (absolute) cohomology of smooth $k$-schemes with constant coefficients determines the derived categories of constructible sheaves of geometric origin over any $k$-scheme of finite type.
+For instance, the geometric part of the theory of variations of mixed Hodge structures should be obtained from Deligne cohomology, seen as a ring spectrum in $\DMB(k)$ (or, more precisely, in $\M_{\mathcyr{B}}(k)$).
+Work in progress of Brad Drew \cite{drew1,drew2} goes in this direction. \end{ex}